awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

 ## Adding individual email addresses to the Amazon SES account\-level suppression list<a name="sending-email-suppression-list-manual-add"></a>

-You can add individual addresses to the Amazon SES account\-level suppression list by using the [PutSuppressedDestination](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_PutSuppressedDestination.html) operation in the SES API v2\.
-There's no limit to the number of addresses that you can add to the account\-level suppression list\.
+You can add individual addresses to your Amazon SES account\-level suppression list by using the [PutSuppressedDestination](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_PutSuppressedDestination.html) operation in the SES API v2\.
+There's no limit to the number of addresses that you can add to your account\-level suppression list\.

 **Note**
 The following procedure assumes that you've already installed the AWS CLI\.
 For more information about installing and configuring the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

-**To add individual addresses to the account\-level suppression list using the AWS CLI**
+**To add individual addresses to your account\-level suppression list using the AWS CLI**
 + At the command line, enter the following command:

 ------